UST-QuAntiL/quantil-docs/docs/user-guide/algorithm.md

 ## Reference other Algorithms

 To reference other algorithms in an existing algorithm, the user has to navigate to the general view of the algorithm he wants to update.
 To do that, the user has to navigate to the "Algorithm" list view by using the navigation sidebar.
-In the list view, the user has to click on the algorithm he wants to reference problem types with.
+In the list view, the user has to click on the algorithm he wants to reference other algorithms with.

 ![alt text](./images/Open_Algorithm_View.PNG "Link other Algorithm")